chris-renshaw/Query-LDAP/README.md

 Created 05/25/15

-Note - before you can run this script you will need to update certain settings in it to meet your infrastructure
+Note - before you can run this script you will need to update certain settings in it to meet your infrastructure.

+Review the LDAP-Computers and the LDAP-Users section for modification notes.

 ## Outline of script ##########################################